23f1001691/HomeGenie/README.md

 # Check put method in prof api.
 Approval.
 Rejection.
 # After delete service, it dont automatically take it away from display.
 Reload is needed as of now
 # While changing, service name in EDIT, service name unique constraint failed
-# Changging second service, changes the value of first one
+# Changing second service, changes the value of first one
 # After admin approval  also, it is not re-rendering automatically like delete but it reloads for reject approval
 # Professional rating is shown as 0 in customer dash if its a new professional or the prof who doesnot get any rating
 # Snippet - props.disabled checks for form validation